sofiasannino/Drop-out-causes-Statistical-Inference/README.md

-# University Drop Out- Statistical Inference Project
+# University Dropout - Statistical Inference Project

 This repository contains the source code for the statistical inference project by the group: